No HR professional is exempt from the planning.

 Limits to Sustainable Social Media Strategies

 To sustain and maximize business uses of social media, having the right technologies is only one part of the equation.
-Even the most user-friendly and feature-rich tools will not overcome a culture where employees are discouraged by managers—overtly or subtly—from using social tools for fear of taking time away from “real” work.
+Even the most user-friendly and feature-rich tools will not overcome a culture in which employees are discouraged by managers—overtly or subtly—from using social tools for fear of taking time away from "real" work.

-Another impediment to business use of these media is failure to assign skilled talent to manage and cultivate the organization’s own participation on social networks.
-Employers need to have “social media champions” to collect the most relevant content, draw attention to it, keep conversations going, and reward people who are the most active in sharing their knowledge with others.
+Another impediment to business use of these media is failure to assign skilled talent to manage and cultivate the organization's own participation on social networks.
+Employers need to have "social media champions" to collect the most relevant content, draw attention to it, keep conversations going and reward people who are the most active in sharing their knowledge with others.

 A sustainable social media strategy requires both a culture that encourages knowledge sharing and a team with a wide array of competencies dedicated to managing and promoting these potentially powerful social media initiatives.
 Without this focus, organizations can quickly lose traction as busy employees find little time or reason to use these collaborative tools amid the demands of daily work.

 Templates and Tools

 Social Media Policy

 Social Computing Guidelines